YogliB/svelte-fullcalendar/README.md

 ## A Svelte 3 component-wrapper for [FullCalendar](https://fullcalendar.io)

-FullCalendar seamlessly integrates with the [Svelte](https://svelte.dev) JavaScript compiler and the [Sapper](https://sapper.svelte.dev) JavaScript framework.
+FullCalendar (almost) seamlessly integrates with the [Svelte](https://svelte.dev) JavaScript compiler and the [Sapper](https://sapper.svelte.dev) JavaScript framework.
 It provides a component that exactly matches the functionality of FullCalendar's standard API.

 This component is released under a MIT license, the same license the standard version of FullCalendar uses.

 Useful links:

--   [Example project](https://github.com/YogliB/svelte-fullcalendar/tree/master/examples/svelte) (the code in this guide loosely follows it)
+-   [Example project](<https://github.com/YogliB/svelte-fullcalendar/tree/(wip)v1/examples/svelte>) (the code in this guide loosely follows it)

 This guide does not go into depth about initializing a Svelte project.
 Please consult the aforementioned example/runnable projects for that.